 We offer informal, confidential conversations to help you think about new ways to approach challenges in your nonprofit organization.
 Topics can range from board relations to strategic decisions to leadership questions.

 Nonprofit Consultant Directory

-Listings posted by consultants – not vetted by the Community Foundation for Monterey County.
+- Listings are posted by consultants – not vetted by the Community Foundation for Monterey County.
 Read our listing policy and disclaimer.

-A leadership coach can offer new perspectives, build confidence and renewed energy, and support accountability and creating problem-solving in executive level leaders.
-Local coaches are listed in the online Nonprofit Consulting Directory.
+- A leadership coach can offer new perspectives, build confidence and renewed energy, and support accountability and creating problem-solving in executive level leaders.
 Executive Directors can apply for support to cover fees through Organizational Development grants and do not need to discuss this proposal with board members.

 Stanford Alumni Consulting Team

 The services of the Stanford Alumni Consulting Team (ACT) in Monterey Bay are offered by the Stanford University Graduate School of Business Alumni Association in partnership with the Community Foundation for Monterey County.
-The Stanford ACT in Monterey Bay is composed of ten consultants.
-The members of the team hold three doctorates, ten master’s degrees, including six MBA’s (from Stanford and Harvard).
+The Stanford ACT in Monterey Bay is composed of nine consultants.
+The members of the team hold one doctorate, nine master’s degrees, including six MBA’s (from Stanford and Harvard).
 In addition, the members average over 30 years of senior management experience.
-Their experience ranges from startups to key management roles in five corporations with revenues over a billion dollar each.
+Their experience ranges from startups to key management roles in five corporations with revenues over a billion dollars each.

 Stanford ACT member since 1991 in Silicon Valley, since 2005 in Monterey.
 Led or worked on over 35 projects.
 Primary focus is general business, governance, administration and finance.
 BA Univ. of Pennsylvania, MBA Stanford University.
 40 years senior management experience in finance and general management in a variety of industries, primarily as CFO.
 Firms varied from start up to mature organizations, both public and private.